N-Haitu31/holbertonschool-low_level_programming/doubly_linked_lists/README.md

 ## 2. Add node
 File: 2-add_dnodeint.c - Write a function that adds a new node at the beginning of a dlistint_t list.

+## 3. Add node at the end
+File: 3-add_dnodeint_end.c - Write a function that adds a new node at the end of a dlistint_t list.